lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Allocation of Rule IDs for fragmentation

-A set of Rule IDs are allocated to support different aspects of fragmentation functionality as per this document.
-The allocation of IDs is to be defined in other documents.
+A set of Rule IDs has to be allocated to support different aspects of fragmentation functionality as per this document.
+The actual allocation of IDs is to be defined in other documents.
 The set MAY include:

-   *  one ID or a subset of IDs to identify a fragment as well as its reliability option and its window size, if multiple of these are supported.
+   *  one ID or several IDs to identify a fragment as well as its reliability mode and its window size, if multiple of these are supported.

    *  one ID to identify the ACK message.